Archello Awards 2025: Open for Entries! Submit your best projects now.

 Adrien Williams

-In 2018, the Société des établissements de plein air du Québec (SEPAQ) commissioned a study of the existing reception pavilion.
-The report concluded that the building had reached the end of its useful life.
-Subsequently, Anne Carrier architecture was commissioned to design a new pavilion that would be functional, durable, and accessible, replacing the old forest camp currently used as the reception.
+In 2018, the Société des établissements de plein air du Québec, also known as Sépaq, commissioned a study of the existing Camp Mercier pavilion.
+The study concluded that the building had reached the end of its useful life.
+Anne Carrier Architectes was commissioned to design a new functional, durable, and accessible pavilion.

 photo_credit Adrien Williams